Turnouts - Points or Switches

 Turnout Building - Hints & Tips

 It is important to make sure that both your wheelsets and track are built to matching and consistent standards.
 If not, your wheels may not be able to go through your points and/or derailments will occur.
 It is clearly sensible to use standards that other people use too, so that you can visit other tracks and visiting locomotives can use your track.
-If building in 7 1/4 inch gauge in the UK, the obvious choice is to use the 7 1/4 Inch Gauge Society track & wheel standards which can be found on their web site.
+If building in 7 1/4 inch gauge in the UK, the obvious choice is to use the 7 1/4 Inch Gauge Society track and wheel standards.

 The booklet suggests making a temporary jig and workbench, which is a good idea especially if you are making several pairs of points of the same radius and prefer to work at a comfortable height.
 Of course we have ignored this sensible advice and crawl around on the ground to build our points!
 This is because we have often built a piece of track before we decide to add a pair of points.
 Our curves are not always a known (or even constant) radius, so we find it easier to build 'in situ'.
 Using base plates as supplied for the original design (rather than individual sleepers) means we can remove a few chairs from an existing bit of track, slip the base plate under the rails and on top of the sleepers to give us a flat surface to work on.
 We can then measure where the other rails need to go, shape them as necessary and weld in place once we are happy that everything is satisfactorily aligned.